 News

-Opposition leader says the scheme will “cause more traffic, pollution and inconvenience” reports Grace Howarth, Local Democracy Reporter
+Opposition group leader claims scheme will “cause more traffic, pollution and inconvenience”, reports Grace Howarth, Local Democracy Reporter

-Residents have until the end of October to comment on 20mph plans for the borough’s town centres.
+Residents have until the end of October to comment on 20mph speed limit proposals for three borough town centres.

-Enfield Council is proposing to reduce the speed limit in Edmonton, Palmers Green and Southgate town centres to 20mph.
+Following a broader consultation earlier this year, Enfield Council is now outlining its specific plans to reduce the speed limit in Edmonton, Palmers Green and Southgate town centres.

-The council listed the benefits to the proposal including speed being a “contributing factor to 61% of recorded injury-related collisions”.
+The council lists the benefits to the proposal including speed being a “contributing factor to 61% of recorded injury-related collisions”.

-There were 42% fewer road collisions after implementing 20mph speed limits and a person hit by a vehicle travelling at 20mph was five times more likely to survive than if the vehicle was travelling at 30mph.
+It says there are 42% fewer road collisions after implementing 20mph speed limits and a person hit by a vehicle travelling at 20mph is five times more likely to survive than if the vehicle is travelling at 30mph.

-The council stated there was “cleaner air and lower emissions” due to “smoother driving and less braking” as well as more people feeling encouraged to walk or cycle.
+The council states there is “cleaner air and lower emissions” due to “smoother driving and less braking” as well as more people feeling encouraged to walk or cycle.

-From July to September the council asked residents to comment on 20mph speed plans across the borough generally and 1749 people responded.
+From July to September the council asked residents to comment on 20mph plans across the borough generally, with 1,749 people responding.

 Results showed 51% of respondents were either “highly supportive or somewhat supportive” of implementation of 20mph limits on residential streets, while 45% were “not very supportive or not at all” and 4% remained neutral.